Become a Radiologist Assistant

 Step 3: Earn a Radiologist Assistant Degree

 Radiologist assistant programs may award either a bachelor's degree or master's degree.
 Programs that award master's degrees require applicants with a bachelor's degree.
 Programs consist of advanced courses in anatomy and physiology, healthcare leadership, patient care, radiographic positioning, image evaluation and imaging procedures.
 Students also complete supervised clinical internships.

 Step 4: Complete a Preceptorship

 A clinical preceptorship is a full-time commitment during which a certification candidate is supervised by a radiologist.
 According to the AART, students must complete at least 500 total cases, divided among certain categories, and 36 clinical procedures.
 The requirements for the preceptorship are set out by the ARRT and outline exactly what procedures a student must be competent in.
 This work experience could be completed alongside the radiologist assistant program, but it may not be part of the educational requirements for the program.

 Step 5: Obtain Radiologist Assistant Certification

-After completing the preceptorship, candidates must pass the a second ARRT examination to become a practicing radiologist assistant.
+After completing the preceptorship, candidates must pass a second ARRT examination to become a practicing radiologist assistant.
 The Registered Radiologist Assistant (RRA) certification exam is longer than the radiographer exam and consists of both multiple choice questions and case study questions.
 It's also computer-based and administered at testing centers across the country.

 Step 6: Secure State Licensure

 Though the ARRT sets out model guidelines for RA licensure, specific licensing regulations vary by state.
 Common requirements are completing a radiologist assistant program, being registered with the ARRT and being certified in advanced cardiac life support.

 - Complete continuing education requirements to maintain certification and licensure.
-RRAs must complete 50 credits of continuing education credits every two years in order to maintain certification with the ARRT.
+RAs must complete 50 credits of continuing education credits every two years in order to maintain certification with the ARRT.
 States also require licensure renewal on a periodic basis.